Criehaven, Maine: Demographics

 As of the 2010 Census, there was one person living in the location.
 There are people who have houses on Ragged Island and some stay all summer and some people stay just part of every week.
 Seasonally there are ten lobster-fishing families and ten non-fishing families.

+Education

+The Maine Department of Education takes responsibility for coordinating school assignments in the unorganized territories.